-And to the right, the most beaaaautiful train station we have ever seen.
-We decided to go in and look around.
-It blew our minds!
-So amazing!
 I later discovered that one of my favorite FLASH MOB videos takes place in the Antwerp Main Train Station where a bunch of people dance to the Sound of Music’s Do-Re-Mi.
 Are flash mobs even still a thing?

 Here is the Antwerp Station Sound of Music Video:

 Then we decided to walk down to the Scheldt River where we would find the Het Steen, which is Antwerp’s castle.
-A castle has stood here since the 10th century, but the current one is from the 13th century, making it Antwerp’s oldest building in the city.
-The legend behind this castle is that there was a giant who lived here who exacted a heavy toll on shipping.
-When the toll wasn’t met he would chop of the hands of the captains.
-Eventually he himself was slain by a brave Roman who then chopped off his hand and threw it into the river.
-This is possibly where Antwerp got it’s name from because “handwerpen” literally means “hand-throwing”.
+A castle has stood here since the 7th century, but the current one is from the 13th century, making it Antwerp’s oldest building in the city.
+The legend behind this castle is that there was a giant who tormented sailors in the town lived in this castle.

 From here we headed across the street to Vleeshuis which is a Butcher’s Hall that has been here since 1250.
 Naturally, this is a place where butchers could come and sell their merchandise.
 The current building is the result of an expansion in 1501 during the 16th Century because Antwerp had become Europe third largest trading city and it could no longer handle the amount of people.

-Hans had to come back in and get me because he had discovered a little side door that took you out the “backyard” of the church which had 63 life sized pretty cool statues which is referred to as the “Calvary”.
+While the inside is certainly beautiful, it was the outside that was far more interesting which had 63 life sized pretty cool statues which is referred to as the “Calvary”.
 According to Wikipedia, the statues are arranged into four groups: the angel path, which ascends to the Holy Sepulchre, the garden of the prophets on the left, the garden of the evangelists on the right and the Calvary itself, which consists of an elevated artificial rock, divided into three terraces, on which statues are placed with Christ on the cross at the top.

 By this point, we really couldn’t handle anymore walking, so we walked back into Grote Markt and found a bar that had over 200 different Belgian beers.
 Now, I was under the impression Germany was the land of beer.
 I have been badly informed.
 Belgium is the LAND OF BEER.